-- 🥓 Curbside
+- Curbside

 - External on walkways or playgrounds

-- 🧨 Within the school
+- Within the school

-- Drop off protocols can vary based on:
+Drop off protocols can vary based on:

 - Level of contagious diseases

-- 🥓 Time of day
+- Time of day

 - Building configuration

 For new families, specific protocols will be covered during the New Parent Orientation.
 For current families, reminders of locations will be sent out at the beginning of each new session as well as in periodic reminders throughout the year to accommodate changes during move-ups.
-When dropping off your child you will need to record that they have arrived using the Procare App.
-You may also be asked to complete a Health Check Form and should follow any instructions that are provided.
+When dropping off your child you will need to record that they have arrived using the InSite Parent App.
 Please do not leave other children, your purse, or any valuables in your car when bringing your child into the building.
 For your own protection, LOCK YOUR CAR regardless of the time of day or length of time that you plan to be inside the school.
 If dropping off in the building parents are required to come into the building and to bring their child directly to his/her classroom, notifying the teacher(s) that the child has arrived.